Puratinamu/fanlinc/PB.md

   - As a user, I should have a list of contacts made up of other users that I can conveniently access to make it easier to find my friends.
 (3)

   - As a user, I should be able to add users to my list of contacts when I view their profile so that I can keep my contacts list up to date.
-(3) (spring 1)
+(3) (sprint 1)

 ### Posts

   - As a user, I should have a feed showing me posts made by other users so I can keep up to date with current events.
 (13)

   - As a user, I should be able to make text posts to my timeline related to fandoms that will appear in other user’s feeds to share what I have to say with the community.
-(5) (spring 1)
+(5) (sprint 1)

 ### Fandoms